migramirez2/Harmony-ONE/progress/yuriy-menkov.md

+2024-09-09 Mon: Synced with Aaron about UniswapV3Oracles issues, looks like it's a matter of incorrect settings and pools addresses (waiting for updated information).
+Added a script for quickly adding/configuring tokens to gmx vault and adding liquidity via the console (for new tokens from Aaron).

+---

 2024-09-06 Fri: [Added](https://github.com/harmony-one/h-gmx-contracts/pull/2) test price feeds with all oracles: UniswapV3MedianOracle, UniswapV3SpotOracle, BandOracleReader - currently only BandOracleReader returns correct values.
 Tested Fast price feeds and updated [doc](https://docs.google.com/document/d/1N6vLiH4Z691rMn62uZSaUCj5l2jXgJdDmz_ZYCeeCMM) with new items for Aaron.

 2024-09-05 Thu: Fixed SecondPriceFeed delta issue, tested price switching with new [UniswapV3MedianOracle]((https://github.com/polymorpher/synth-oracle/commit/51df7093914a275d8093232ae3bda4533ce71598)) from Aaron - working stable.
 Finishing up working on test cases.
 Sync with Theo about documentation and missing features for the current version.